Understanding the Coronary Calcium Score Test: Purpose, Procedure, and Results

 • 0: No calcium detected, indicating a very low risk of heart disease.

-• 1-99: Mild mineral presence, suggesting a low risk but recommending lifestyle modifications and regular monitoring.
+• 1-99: Mild mineral presence, suggesting a low risk but recommending and regular monitoring.

 • 100-300: Moderate mineral levels, indicating a higher risk of heart disease and possibly necessitating further testing or treatment.